sadjordan/Skylight/README.md

     - Method to add new songs externally added to the database
     - Add a new column, "date added" to the database.

+- Expanded metadata file
+    - Times listened to
+    - Times skipped
+    - Genre/ tags

 Future features:
-- Weighted skips
-    - Store information on skips (including shuffles, searches) and fully listened to.
-    - We could actually try ML for this

 - Chrome extension to analyse Youtube Music song choices

+- Better application file structure; split by responsibility [implement in 0.3?]

+- Quality of Life and other improvements:
+    - A help function because I can barely remember all the function keywords and I made this thing
+    - Delete songs
+    - Background or automated lyrics extraction to compensate for lyrics.ovh
+    - Ability to speed up/ slow down songs
+    - Duplication detection

 - UI
     - UI will be used to create playlists and offer playlist management services
     - Actually might need to turn music into the master folder so that songs can be added
     - Features to be added: Create, Clone, Archive and Delete
-- Duplication detection
-- Better application file structure; split by responsibility [implement in 0.3?]
-- Delete songs
-- Background or automated lyrics extraction to compensate for lyrics.ovh

-- Ability to speed up/ slow down songs
-- Expanded metadata file
-    - Times listened to
-    - Times skipped
+- Smart song playing system:
-    - Genre/ tags
+    - Weighted skips
-- A help function because I can barely remember all the function keywords and I made this thing
+        - Store information on skips (including shuffles, searches) and fully listened to.
+        - We could actually try ML for this

 - Lyrics 2.0
     - Sync lyrics to music (more difficult, but we will see)
     - Improve the system of getting artist and song details; allows users to directly modify or provide the details
     - Improve the formatting of the lyrics
     - Allow users to directly add or edit lyrics for any song (may have to wait for UI)

+- Smart Storage
+    - Delete or zip songs that have not been listened to in a while
+    - Allow user to set storage cap
+    - Redundant?
+Is storage really an issue?

 Bugs:
 - Not really a bug but the search service is imprecise at times, should find a replacement similar to the 'z' used in terminal.